Ph.D. in Theatre

 5. An article-length work of original research suitable for publication.
 This should be approximately 25-35 pages in length, should address a well-defined topic in depth, and should make an original contribution to scholarship in the designated research area rather than merely reiterating or synthesizing the work of others.
 This essay may be an essay refined and developed from the submissions in Exam Stage I. However, any revised paper must be developed beyond the parameters of the earlier draft.
 Thus, the student must demonstrate his or her endeavors to incorporate feedback provided on the earlier draft, and/or offer new readings or observations other than those made in the earlier draft, and/or include in the study new findings.

 5. A more developed iteration of the rationale for the proposed dissertation (i.e., and early draft of the dissertation prospectus).

 6. A detailed annotated bibliography in the declared area of dissertation research.

 The dissertation must be an appropriate culmination of the candidate’s program of study and must represent scholarly research appropriate in method and subject to the degree program.

-Typically the dissertation committee should include those faculty members who served as assessors for the defense of the Specialized Portfolio (verified by filing Appendix B), along with the Graduate College Representative assigned by the Graduate College (assigned upon submitting Appendix F).
-Once the committee is officially constituted and approved by the Graduate College, any changes require special approval, which should be sought by means of petition to the Graduate College and must also be endorsed by the Graduate Coordinator and Chair in the Department of Theatre and Film (to do so, complete Appendix C).
+4. Dissertation Committee: Typically the dissertation committee should include those faculty members who served as assessors for the defense of the Specialized Portfolio, along with the Graduate College Representative assigned by the Graduate College.
+Once the committee is officially constituted and approved by the Graduate College, any changes require special approval, which should be sought by means of petition to the Graduate College and must also be endorsed by the Graduate Coordinator and Chair in the Department of Theatre and Film.

 *Relevant background information to introduce and contextualize the proposed area of research